CS3219-AY2526Sem1/cs3219-ay2526s1-project-g35/backend/question-service/README.md

 ## 🎯 Overview

-The Question Service is a microservice designed to store and manage a repository of coding interview questions.
-It supports retrieving questions by difficulty, topic, and provides functionality for random question selection - perfect for matching users in coding interview practice sessions.
+The Question Service is a high-performance microservice designed to store and manage a repository of coding interview questions.
+It features Redis caching for sub-5ms response times, admin authentication for protected operations, and efficient random question selection - perfect for matching users in coding interview practice sessions.

 ### Key Capabilities

+- **Redis Caching**: 75-90% faster response times with intelligent cache invalidation
+- **Admin Authentication**: Protected create/update/delete operations via user-service integration
 - Store coding questions with rich metadata (title, description, difficulty, topics, tags)
 - Include test cases and constraints for each question
 - Retrieve questions filtered by difficulty level (Easy, Medium, Hard)
 - Retrieve questions filtered by topic (Arrays, Strings, Graphs, etc.)
-- Get random questions based on difficulty and topic combinations
+- Get random questions based on difficulty and topic combinations (cached for 5 minutes)
 - Full CRUD operations with validation and error handling

 ---